-You only need one tool for measurement and analytics, and, surprise, it's a Google tool.
-Sign up for Google Analytics and use a WordPress plugin (yes, another one) to connect your blog to your analytics account.
+You only need this one tool for measurement and analytics.
+Sign up for Google Analytics and use a WordPress plugin to connect your blog to your analytics account.
 You will then be able to track which blog posts are being read, referral sources (who's citing them), and a whole lot more.
 Start with just the top blog posts and referral sources metrics to build relationships and create content strategies.
 You can go deeper as you become more familiar with the platform.